BIG IDEAS, BIG RESULTS

 BY THE NUMBERS

-Since its inception seven years ago, The Purpose Prize® has garnered:
+Since its inception nine years ago, The Purpose Prize® has garnered:

 Hundreds of news stories in The Wall Street Journal, Time, NPR and many other outlets

 Millions of dollars in new resources for winners to expand their innovative projects.
 Purpose Prize winners have leveraged every dollar they’ve been awarded by a factor of eight

 Prize winners follow their passions, working on a wide variety of social issues facing our communities and the world.
 In some of the biggest need areas, Purpose Prize winners are on the front lines, using their experience to bring about real change.

 Here are the top four issue areas Prize winners and fellows work in:

 In 2009 President Obama launched the White House Office of Social Innovation and brought a half-dozen Prize winners to the White House, lauding them for “succeeding where others have failed; getting real, measurable results; changing the way we think about some of our toughest problems.”

 In some ways, five years doesn’t seem like such a long time.
 And yet, in the past five years, so much has changed, economically, politically, even demographically, as the first wave of baby boomers moved into their 60s.